isaacsimmons/password-manager-dotfile-manager/README.md

 // TODO: difference between removing it from the local filesystem/unlinking it and purging it from the password manager?
 // TODO: what does unlinking look like? probably an entry in pmdm.env? (nah, a new local-only "files-to-skip.txt" or some such)

-Note: this won't warn you about any conflicts when pushing, it'll just overwrite with whichever you specify
+Warning: this won't warn you about any conflicts when pushing, it'll just overwrite with whichever you specify

 Note: These instructions assume that you have symlinked the script such that it is available on your path.
 If you have not, simply replace `pmdm` with `~/.local/config/password-manager-dotfiles-manager/pmdm.sh` in the commands.